-28 Sep 7 Things You Need to Know about Union Bug Printing
+7 Things You Need to Know About Union Bug Printing

-If you want to make sure your super-ethical fair trade, union made, socially-responsible, organic-eco-safe, and great quality T-shirts are sweatshop-free for the entire assembly chain, then make sure your print design has a union bug!
+If you want to make sure your super-ethical fair trade, union made, socially-responsible, organic-eco-friendly, and great quality t-shirts are sweatshop-free for the entire supply chain, then make sure your print design has a union bug!

 Here are the seven most important things to know about union bug printing: